 As specified in 4.1.4.2 (b)(i) and 4.1.4.2 (c)(iv) of the General Information Document, it is hereby clarified that bids received from FPIs bearing the same PAN shall be treated as multiple Bids and are liable to be rejected, except for Bids from FPIs that utilize the multiple investment manager structure in accordance with the Operational Guidelines for ForeignPortfolio Investors and Designated Depository Participants issued to facilitate implementation of SEBI FPI Regulations ("MIM Structure"), provided such Bids have been made with different beneficiary account numbers, Client IDs and DP IDs.
 Accordingly, it should be noted that multiple Bids received from FPIs, who do not utilize the MIM Structure, and bearthe same PAN, are liable to be rejected.
 In order to ensure valid Bids, FPIs making multiple Bids using the same PAN, andwith different beneficiary account numbers, Client IDs and DP IDs, are required to provide a confirmation along with eachof their Bid cum Application Forms that the relevant FPIs making multiple Bids utilize the MIM Structure and indicate thename of their respective investment managers in such confirmation.
-In the following cases, the bids by FPIs will not be considered asmultiple Bids: involving (i) the MIM Structure and indicating the name of their respective investment managers in such confirmation; (ii) offshore derivative instruments ("ODI")
+In the absence of such confirmation from the relevant FPIs, such multiple Bids are liable to be rejected.
+Further, in the following cases, the bids by FPIs will not be considered asmultiple Bids: involving (i) the MIM Structure and indicating the name of their respective investment managers in such confirmation (''ODI'')